edamla/mediterraneanagency/_books/2021-09-01-online-youth.md

 According to a study, the average daily internet usage per person is 6 hours and 43 minutes, while social media usage is 2 hours and 24 minutes.
-When you multiply this data by the 5 billion inter- net users, you can better understand the massive scale of time spent on the internet.
+When you multiply this data by the 5 billion internet users, you can better understand the massive scale of time spent on the internet.
-The virtual world, which mortgages half of our life’s capital, poses a question we need to ask our- selves before it traps us in its own realm:
+The virtual world, which mortgages half of our life’s capital, poses a question we need to ask ourselves before it traps us in its own realm:
 “Where am I online; in the virtual or in reality?”
 If you have answered, we can now begin.
 <!--more-->